Seventeen Moments of Spring

 11.00am - 12.00pm

-Round Table discussion with Dina Newman, Alex Kan and special guests
+Round Table discussion with Dina Newman, Alex Kan, Ian Christie and special guests

-The first day of the marathon will begin with a Round Table discussion involving the BBC Russia correspondents Dina Newman and Alex Kan, as well as special guests.
+The first day of the marathon will begin with a Round Table discussion involving the BBC Russia correspondents Dina Newman, Alex Kan and Professor of film and media history Ian Christie as well as special guests.
 They will discuss the cultural significance of Seventeen Moments of Spring and its score.

 The conversation will investigate the strange birth of the series as part of Yuri Andropov’s attempt to rebrand the KGB, its rumoured influence on Vladimir Putin, why it became so hugely popular and whether it really does portray ‘the Soviet James Bond'.